vasconeves/machine_learning/time_series.md

 The following figure shows the time series (top plot) as well as the ACF (bottom left plot) and the PACF (bottom right plot) of the residuals after fitting a linear model only.
 From the ACF we can conclude that we have a AR time series (exponential decay, oscillation) and in the PACF plot we only observe one peak above noise.
 Therefore, we should fit a AR(1) model.

+[FIGURE MISSING]

 #### Akaike information criterion (AIC)

-There are also other ways to determine which model is more apropriate among a few model candidates.
+There are also other ways to determine which model is more appropriate among a few model candidates.
 Here we will explore two other more generic approaches.
 The first one is the Akaike Information Criterion or AIC.
 It is calculated as

 $$
 AIC = 2k-2ln(L),